miyako/4D-AIKit/README.md

 Add `https://github.com/miyako/AIKit/` (without the official `4D-` prefix) to `dependencies.json`

-## Topic: Function Calls and Structured Output
+## Abstract: Function Calls and Structured Output

+4D 21 added [tool calling](https://blog.4d.com/4d-21-and-ai-kit-redefining-how-applications-think-and-act/) to AI Kit.
+Tool calling allows the AI to agentically make queries to your database.
+The feature is especially useful with thinking models or reasoning models that can plan a sequence of function calls to complete a multi-step task.

+Another important innovation is [structured outputs](https://blog.4d.com/4d-aikit-structured-outputs/) where the AI knows how to exchange infomation in a format that other computer programs can understand.
+Without structured outputs the AI can only interface with humans, not machines.

+Function calls and structured outputs are features not just of the models but of the platform on which the inference is performed.
+To give an example, The *Kimi K2 Thinking* model performs well on its native platform but poorly on generic platforms.
+Same for Phi, Qwen, DeepSeek, or Gemma on Azure OpenAI.
+You need the perfect combination of prompt, model, and platform for the tools to work efficiently.

+## Evaluation

 > [!TIP]
-> Top icon indicates JSON schema capability.
-Botton icon indicates tool call capability.
+> Top icon indicates structured output capability.
+Botton icon indicates tool calling capability.

 |Model|FireWorks AI|Azure OpenAI|Moonshot AI|DeepInfra
 |-|:-:|:-:|:-:|:-:|